Residual surface charge mediated near-field radiative energy transfer: A topological insulator analog: Results and discussion

 where $h_\omega$ [W/(m$^2 \cdot$K$\cdot$rad$\cdot$s$^{-1}$)] is the spectral HTC.

 In Fig.~\ref{charge_slab_Q}, we show the full HTC as function of separation distance $d$ for different surface number densities $N$.
 It can be seen that due to the presence of surface charges there is a strong near-field enhancement of about two to three orders of magnitude for $d = 100\,{\rm nm}$ and the chosen values of $N$.
-This observation is radically different from the negligible electrostatic effect for the metal planar structures at room temperature reported recently in Ref.~\cite{Guo2022prb}.
-Note that the charges induce a heat flux proportional to $1/d^3$, so that at distances below 100nm the enhancement would be even much larger.
+This observation is radically different from the negligible electrostatic effect for the metal planar structures at room temperature reported recently in Ref.~[\citenum{Guo2022prb}].
+We find numerically that the heat flux induced by the presence of the surface charges is approximately proportional to 1/$d^3$ in the shown distance regime, so that at distances below 100nm the enhancement would be even much larger.
 However, it has to be kept in mind that the charges also induce a force on the plates and in addition if the gap between the slabs is not filled with vacuum but a gas, for instance, there can be a discharge when the voltage reaches the breakdown voltage of the gas.
 For the largest values of $N = 10^{15}\,{\rm m}^{-2}$ and $3\times10^{14}\,{\rm m}^{-2}$ we find a presure of $F/A = 1.4\,{\rm kPa}$ and $130\,{\rm Pa}$ which is about 100 or 10 times the Casimir force at 100nm.
 For the voltage we find $1.8\,{\rm V}$ or $0.5\,{\rm V}$ at $100\,{\rm nm}$ so that the value corresponds to 6 or 1.7 times the breakdown voltage of air.
 Hence, values of $N > 5\times10^{13}\,{\rm m}^{-2}$ can only be achieved under vacuum conditions as typically used in near-field experiments~\cite{Kralik2012prl,Kralik2021}.